dotnet/docs-aspire/docs/storage/azure-storage-blobs-component.md

 ## Configuration

-The .NET Aspire Service Bus component provides multiple options to configure the `BlobServiceClient` based on the requirements and conventions of your project.
+The .NET Aspire Azure Blob Storage component provides multiple options to configure the `BlobServiceClient` based on the requirements and conventions of your project.

 ### Use a connection string